Deal railway station: Services

+Additional services, including trains to and from London Charing Cross via Tonbridge call at the station during the peak hours.

 TV

 Deal and its station featured in an episode of the BBC TV Great British Railway Journeys, Series 2, that aired on BBC2 on 27 January 2011.
 Presenter Michael Portillo travelled from Ramsgate to Folkestone and spent the night at Deal's historic Royal Hotel.
 He explored local attractions including Walmer Castle and the Timeball Tower.

 Current facilities and access

 Deal station has a ticket office, waiting room and café.

 The station building also incorporates toilets (including disabled access and baby-changing facilities), staff facilities, photo machine and snack machines.
 There is a help-point and automatic ticket machine on the platform.